 - Select Full access fromAssign group to employees and give access rights to provide the onboarding manager the full access rights.
 Select Read only access option if you want the employee to be able to view all the onboarding activities of the employees in this group, but don’t want the employee to take action on those activities.

 - Assign the permissions to the employee on the onboarding module.
 Select the option Selected Modules fromAssign module visibility section to allow the onboarding manager to have permissions on the Onboarding module, as shown in Figure 4.

 Use a non-role specific filter to create specific groups of employees.
 For example, create a global group for permanent, contractual, or trainee employees.
 This case demonstrates a non-specific role filter for female employees so that benefits specific to women can be provided to them.

 To create a Female group of employees, you need to:

-- Follow steps 1-4 from Case 1: HOD Finance & Accounts Department.
+- Follow the same initial steps as done for Case 1: HOD Finance & Accounts Department.

-- Select the Non Role Specific option from Step 2: Setup roles section.
+- Select the Non Role Specific option from the Setup roles section.